Library Media Center

 • Be safe.

-Failure to meet either of these expectations will cause immediate removal and or suspension from the TIC Center.
+Failure to meet either of these expectations will cause immediate removal and or suspension from the library.
 Guidelines for meeting these expectations are as follows:

 • Clean up any mess you make.